Q: When is the deadline to register for camp?

 Q: Is there a camp trading post?

-A: Each of our overnight camps (Camp Conshatawba, Camp Hawthorne Ridge, and Camp Skymeadow) has its own, unique trading post!
-The trading post will be open during check-out.
-In addition, Girl Scouts will visit the trading post at least once during their time at camp and items range from camp-specific merchandise to patches and camp attire.
-We suggest that you put money in your camper's trading post account at check-in to ensure that it is not lost during her stay.
-Money that is not spent during the week will be returned to the parent at check-out.
+A: Each of our camps has its own, unique trading post!
+At overnight camp, (Camp Conshatawba and Camp Skymeadow) the trading post will be open during check-out.
+In addition, Girl Scouts will visit the trading post at least once during their time at overnight camp and items range from camp-specific merchandise to patches and camp attire.
 Prices can range from about $1 to $40 depending on the item.

 Program Disclaimer